You know you’re Mexican if you grew up eating Sopa de Conchas.

 Time for the tomato mixture.
 Pour all of it in.
 I like to leave one cup of water to get all the tomato sauce out of the blender.
 However you do this is fine too.

 Chicken bouillon is a common ingredient in our Mexican cuisine.
-You can omit, and as I mentioned, use chicken broth instead.
-Both work well when making the Sopa de Conchas.
+Omit, if you like, and use chicken broth or vegetable stock instead.
+Both work well when making this Sopa de Conchas recipe.
+Or, use salt and add water.

 Lastly, cover up the pot for 20 minutes.
 Check the pot at around 18 minutes.
 All you want is to make sure the pasta is soft and fully cooked.
 The shells will puff out, almost 3 times bigger than their dried version.

-Serve your Sopa de Conchas in a large bowl.
+Serve your soup in a large bowl.
 I call this Mexican comfort food.
 It warms your belly and your soul.
 Childhood memories swarm with each spoonful and many more to be had.
 Hope you enjoy!

 Sopa de Conchas